 Despite needing to conform with financial requirements in order to obtain a student visa, undergraduate programmes in Germany are free to all students, although the province of Baden-Württemberg reintroduced tuition fees for non-EU students in 2017 which means that non-EU students studying in this region must pay €3,000 p/year.

-Outside of Baden-Württemberg undergraduate study is still free to all students, however there is a small cost each semester to cover administration costs which is usually around €250 p/semester.
+Outside of Baden-Württemberg undergraduate study is still free to all students, however, there is a small cost each semester to cover administration costs which are usually around €250 p/semester.

 There are plenty of scholarships available to help support you to study in Germany, with the lack of tuition fees making it an extremely popular destination for foreign students despite the stringent visa requirements needed.

 If you want to study Business, read this article: The 6 Best Business Schools in Germany

 German (Deutsch) is the main language spoken throughout Germany and is one of the most popular throughout central Europe, being the main language spoken in Austria, Switzerland, Belgium and areas of Italy, Luxembourg and Lichtenstein.

 German is the first language within the country, but English is very common and most places will be able to converse in English if you don’t speak German very well.
 The need to pass a language test in both English and German depending on your course means that there isn’t much need for any other languages to be spoken, even in the more student-centric areas of the country, although French is spoken widely as a second or third language in the southernmost areas of the country and Danish in the northernmost near the Danish border.

 Germany has a rich tapestry of culture to draw from its long history, boasting the likes of literary giants the brothers Grimm and classical music maestros Beethoven and Bach.